Other Topics on this Site: List of all US doctors who offer long office visits

 Researchers at Columbia and Yale found that even an extra day of hospital treatment for pneumonia or heart attack saves thousands of lives (Table H).
 So reducing access to hospital treatment will be deadly.

 Table H. Lives Saved by More Hospital Treatment

 Other sections of this site discuss some of the ways patients and hospitals can respond to readmission penalties, not always healthily.
 One unhealthy approach that Medicare advocates is to limit care and promote hospice, comfort care (symptom relief or palliative care), and "do not resuscitate" (DNR) orders, so patients die at home and do not come back to the hospital.

 The list of all hospitals shows the number of excess readmissions charged to each hospital, though privacy prevents showing the reasons.
 Many numbers are fractional, because of the adjustment for patient mix, which changes hospitals' baselines by fractions.
 No matter what they do, half the hospitals will be above average on each condition and will pay penalties.
-With 5 conditions, 81% of hospitals will always be above average on some condition and pay penalties.
-Medicare does not know better than 81% of hospitals, and has no business penalizing them.
+With 6 conditions, over 80% of hospitals will always be above average on some condition and pay penalties.
+Medicare does not know better than 80% of hospitals, and has no business penalizing them.

 The penalty is far worse than simply refusing coverage, as Medicare does with long nursing or hospital stays.
 When Medicare lacks coverage, people can plan with other insurance or their own money.
 But hospitals cannot accept other money for these readmissions, since

 These pervasive efforts, important to hospitals and life-threatening to patients, only save $1.5 billion per year (p.26), less than a third of a percent of the Medicare budget.
 There are better alternatives.